برجاء الإنتظار ...

 Treatment

-In case of overdosage or hypersensitivity, the patient should be kept under close supervision and be treated in an intensive care ward.
-Blood glucose levels should be checked.
-Absorption of any drug residues still present in the gastro-intestinal tract can be prevented by gastric lavage and the administration of activated charcoal and a laxative.
-Artificial respiration may be required.
-Bradycardia or extensive vagal reactions should be treated by administering atropine or methylatropine.
-Hypotension and shock should be treated with plasma/plasma substitutes and, if necessary, catecholamines.
-The betablocking effect can be counteracted by slow intravenous administration of isoprenaline hydrochloride, starting with a dose of approximately 5 ^g/minute, or dobutamine, starting with a dose of 2.5 ^g/minute, until the required effect has been obtained.
+Hypotension and shock should be treated with plasma / plasma substitutes and, if necessary, catecholamines.
+The beta-blocking effect can be counteracted by slow intravenous administration of isoprenaline hydrochloride, starting with a dose of approximately 5 mg/minute, or dobutamine, starting with a dose of 2.5 mg/minute, until the required effect has been obtained.
 In refractory cases isoprenaline can be combined with dopamine.
-If this does not produce the desired effect either, intravenous administration of glucagon 50-100 p,g/kg i.v. may be considered.
-If required, the injection should be repeated within one hour, to be followed -if required- by an i.v. infusion of glucagon 70 ^g/kg/h.
+If this does not produce the desired effect either, intravenous administration of glucagon 50 - 100 mg/kg i.v. may be considered.
+If required, the injection should be repeated within one hour, to be followed -if required- by an i.v. infusion of glucagon 70 mg/kg/h.
 In extreme cases of treatment-resistant bradycardia, a pacemaker may be inserted.

 Pharmacotherapeutic group: Beta-blocking agent, selective.
+ATC code: C07AB12

-Nebivolol is a racemate of two enantiomers, SRRR-nebivolol (or d-nebivolol) and RSSS- nebivolol (or l-nebivolol).
+Nebivolol is a racemate of two enantiomers, SRRR-nebivolol (or d-nebivolol) and RSSS-nebivolol (or l-nebivolol).
 It combines two pharmacological activities:

-• It is a competitive and selective beta-receptor antagonist: this effect is attributed to the SRRR-enatiomer (d-enantiomer).
+· It is a competitive and selective beta-receptor antagonist: this effect is attributed to the SRRR- enatiomer (d-enantiomer).

-• It has mild vasodilating properties due to an interaction with the L-arginine/nitric oxide pathway.
+· It has mild vasodilating properties due to an interaction with the L-arginine / nitric oxide pathway.

 Single and repeated doses of nebivolol reduce heart rate and blood pressure at rest and during exercise, both in normotensive subjects and in hypertensive patients.
 The antihypertensive effect is maintained during chronic treatment.